Data Transmission#

 Similarly, for metadata only available at the end of the run such as aggregate statistics, end-of-run (EOR) tags can be set in the

-In addition to these user-provided tags, the payload of the EOR message contains aggregate data on the run provided by the framework such as the total number of messages sent.
+In addition to these user-provided tags, the payload of the EOR message contains aggregate data on the run provided by the framework such as the total number of records sent.

-Finally, metadata can be attached to each individual data message sent during the run:
+Finally, metadata can be attached to each individual data record sent during the run: